2026-01-29 As I see your infographic posted in the repo I will add it to the "Meet" folder inside the class repostory.

 • We're not defining many details.
 "Do the right thing."
 By now I hope you're all figuring out that ambiguity is something we erase by exercising initiative to find what is necessary for mission success, not something we interpret for our own convenience.
 The 'client' in this problem seeks a reasonable way to understand more about arbitrary data sets.
 Help him win this illumination.

 • The VM as assigned to you is available as a shared team resource.
 That doesn't mean you must do it there or that I would run it there, but it should facilitate coordination.
 However you reach a solution, though, limit yourself to run time services which are local (to the VM or where I work.)
-Back doors to AWS servers, G**gle environments or any cloud resource in general is a non-starter.
+A back door to AWS servers, G**gle environments or any cloud resource in general is a non-starter.

 • Engineering is problem solving under constraints.
 Find the best way forward with the time and resources we have available.
-A perfect solution which can't be completed until late fall is not a solution.
+A perfect solution which can't be completed until end of semesterr is not a solution.
 A toy that only enables simulation, not real analysis, is not a solution.
 A work flow that demands huge investment of my time to test with all the data from students in this class - or recent semesters - is not a solution.

 • There are many ways we can interact, and commit messages on repository activity is another of them.
 These let me offer feedback and mentoring tips.
 If you're not tracking the messages we push from time to time then you aren't getting full value of the course.